live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Manama air is currently 22 times above WHO exposure recommendation
+PM2.5 concentration in Manama is currently 13.2 times the WHO annual air quality guideline value

 Unhealthy 167 US AQI